babybuddy/babybuddy/docs/API.md

 Baby Buddy uses the [Django REST Framework](https://www.django-rest-framework.org/) (DRF) to provide a REST API.

-The only requirement for (most) requests is that the `Authorization` header is set as described in the [Authentication](#authentication) section.
-The one exception is the `/api` endpoint, which lists all available endpoints.
+The only requirement for (most) requests is to set the `Authorization` header as described in the [Authentication](#authentication) section.
+The one exception is the `/api` endpoint, which lists all available endpoints and does not require authorization.

 Currently, the following endpoints are available for `GET`, `OPTIONS`, and `POST` requests: